JumboCode/Jeanne-Geiger/src/README.md

         - Each class has a subclass, which determines what methods and functions it inherits (ex. get, post)
     - The method decorators specify which users have access to which views
         - By default, users can only access views if they are logged in
-        - A view can require scope to be "admin" or "coord" (or none) to further specify who can access them
+        - A view can require the scope to be "admin" or "coord" (or none) to further specify who can access them
 - settings.py
     - Settings contains the django and auth0 settings for the project
-    - These settings must be changed to run the application locally
+    - These settings must be changed for the application to run locally (see above how to run locally)
-    - os.environ refers to the dictionary of heroku environment variables, set at Heroku.com
+    - os.environ refers to the dictionary of heroku environment variables, set on the Heroku account

+## Overview of Auth0
+- There are two types of users, admin and coordinator
+    - Admin
+        - The admin is the manager for the DVHRT organization.
+They can create and edit communities, where each community has its own list of cases.
+They can see overall stats for a community, but they cannot view individual case files.
+        - A user is set to be an admin by having the role "DVHRT_ADMIN" in auth0
+    - Coordinator
+        - The coordinator is manager for one community.
+They can add and edit cases in their own community and view stats on their own community, but they cannot view data from any other community.
+        - A user is set to be a coordinator by having the role "Coordinator" in auth0 and by having a "site" id set in their metadata which refers to their specific community
+- A user by default can't access any of the backend views without being logged in
+- Views can also have scopes which specify which users have access to which views based on their role
+- A user is not meant to have both an admin and coordinator role, only one or the other

 ## Info on how to use each POST and GET route
 - path('cases/', views.CasesList.as_view(), name="cases")
     - POST: given a case id and all case data in the request body, either updates a case (based on the id) or creates a new one if it doesn't exist, in the community of the current coordinator user
         - Scope: coordinator
 - path('one-case/', views.OneCase.as_view(), name="one-case")
-    - GET: given a caseid in the header, returns the data of that case
+    - GET: given a case id in the header, returns the data of that case
         - Scope: coordinator
 - path('CasesByCommunity/', views.CasesByCommunity.as_view(), name="CasesByCommunity")
     - GET: returns all of the cases associated with the community of the current coordinator